osirisgothra/es64/logs/README.md

 Size    Changed Last    File                                        Description
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+  311   Jun 21 08:43    atms.log                                    self-created atm wire transfer and other money-related nodes found on servers
  3759   Jun 14 07:17    advtrains_added.log                         template textures added from the advtrains mod
   765   May 21 08:50    blocky-survival-orelist-completed.log       manually compiled list of blocky survival ores/checklist
  3215   Jun 13 09:56    ethereal-added-may23.log                    manually compiled list of ethereal textures, from the mod as templates